shawkyebrahim2514/shawkyebrahim2514/README.md

 # Shawky Ebrahim Ahmed

-I am a third-year computer science student at Cairo University.<br />
+I am a Software Engineer at Microsoft.<br />
 I am passionate about programming and building real applications<br />
 I can be a valuable asset to your team and contribute to your projects with my skills and enthusiasm.<br />
 Please don't hesitate to check out my portfolio and my resume